The classic Around Annapurna traverses through Marshyangdi River Valley, over the Thorung La (5416m) Pass & descends to the Kali Gandaki Valley

+300 km Around Annapurna Trek reaches an altitude of 5416m on the Thorung La pass, touching the edge of the fabled Tibetan plateau.
+The trek is a magnificent plan, covering two different river valleys.
+It encircles the Annapurna Massif, crossing Thorung, the highest pass on this trek.
+The magnificent mountain scenery, seen at close quarters includes Annapurna, Dhaulagiri, Machhapuchhre, Manaslu, Gangapurna (7455m) and Tilicho Peak (7134m).
 The trek begins at Besi Sahar and concludes at Kali Gandaki river valley.
 En route, you pass along paddy fields and subtropical forests, view the beautiful mountain scenery, several waterfalls and gigantic cliffs, and experience fascinating village life.
 The entire trip is so exhilarating that you will be kept enthralled, day after day.
-A moderate to challenging trek and sometime requires climbing up and down steep mountain paths.
+It’s a moderate to challenging trek and sometime requires climbing up and down steep mountain paths.
 This trek can be done anytime of the year except during monsoon and winter, when the Thorung La Pass gets blocked by snow.

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence.
-There will be a guided tour to the largest Buddhist stupa in Nepal Boudhanath and after that to the most popular Hindu shrine dedicated to Lord Shiva- Pashupatinath.
-We take a tour to Patan or Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
-We walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
+There will be a guided tour to UNESCO World Heritage Sites namely Boudhanath- the largest Buddhist Stupa in Nepal, Pashupatinath- most popular Hindu shrine dedicated to Lord Shiva and Patan or Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
+At Patan Durbar Square, we will delight in the architectural wonders of Malla era.
 Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square. .

 From Besi Sahar, we trek along the trail turning right at the canal on the outskirts of the village and descending the narrow path to the Pam Khola.
 On crossing the stream, we ascend towards the village of Denauti where we get to see Nepali village life at close quarters.
 The route further leads to the banks of the Marshyangdi Khola, passing through paddy fields and subtropical forests.
 As the trail nears the Khudi Khola, we approach the Gurung village of Khudi. .